docsforadobe/after-effects-scripting-guide/docs/items/avitem.md

 > AVItem is the base class for both CompItem and FootageItem, so AVItem attributes and methods are also available when working with CompItem and FootageItem objects.
 See [CompItem object](compitem.md#compitem) and [FootageItem object](footageitem.md#footageitem).

-#### WARNING
-CompItems and FootageItems, while logical descendants of AVItem, are not *really* subclasses of AVItem as AVItem doesn’t exist in Extendscript, ie. attempting to check if `item instanceof AVItem` will fail because AVItem is undefined.
+!> **Warning:** CompItems and FootageItems, while logical descendants of AVItem, are not *really* subclasses of AVItem as AVItem doesn't exist in Extendscript, ie. attempting to check if `item instanceof AVItem` will fail because AVItem is undefined.
 This is also true for `Item` itself.

 See [Javascript Classes](../introduction/javascript.md#javascript-classes) and [After Effects Class Hierarchy](../introduction/classhierarchy.md#classhierarchy) for more info.